The 50 Best Books for

 As with most skills, practice makes better.
 We want our 7- and 8-year-olds reading books that are just right for their reading level and that they love.

 So, what books will keep your children reading voraciously?
-Our panel of experts collaborated to find the 50 best books for 7- and 8-year-olds — great books that will spark their interest and keep them engaged.
+We’ve collaborated with experts across the children’s book industry to find the 50 best books for 7- and 8-year-olds — great books that will spark their interest and keep them engaged.

 Heading out to your local library or bookstore?
 You can download the full version of the list here.